Nimai95/Project-2-Machine-Learning/README.md

 Method 1.
 Hyperparameter Tuning by GridsearchCV and BayesSearchCV

 Seeking a higher degree of accuracy GridSeachCV and BayesianSearchCV were used for hyperparameter optization.
-Although plots in sction 4.4 reveal model instability, using hyperparameter tuning achived improvements in accuracy .44 to .58.
+Plots in sction 4.4 illlustrate the model results converge as accuracy increases.
+Using hyperparameter tuning achived accuracy improvements of .44 up to .58.

 Method 2.
 Improve Data Quality